 This land originally sought after by both the Japanese and Russians is now controlled by Russia and has always been uninhabited.

 12. Canfranc Rail Station, Spain

-Once a busy international link between Spain and France an accident in 1970 destroyed a nearby bridge ending the link between the two countries.
+Once a busy international link between Spain and France an accident in 1970 destroyed a nearby bridge ending the link between the two countries from this railway.

 13. Chateau Miranda, Celles, Belgium